Johns Hopkins UniversityEST. 1876

 Education: PhD, University of Rome

 Berti is a theoretical physicist who specializes in gravitational physics and gravitational-wave astronomy.
-His research interests include the structure, stability, dynamics and formation of black holes and neutron stars; gravitational-wave signatures of modified theories of gravity and physics beyond the Standard Model; using gravitational waves to understand black hole binary astrophysics and cosmology; and preparing for the challenge of detecting gravitational waves in space with LISA.
+His research interests include the structure, dynamics and formation of black holes and neutron stars; gravitational-wave signatures of modified theories of gravity and of physics beyond the Standard Model; using gravitational waves to understand black hole binary astrophysics and cosmology; and preparing for the challenge of future gravitational-wave observations with the Einstein Telescope, Cosmic Explorer and LISA.

-Berti is a Fellow of the American Physical Society (APS) and of the International Society on General Relativity and Gravitation (ISGRG).
-He served on the Chair line of the APS Division of Gravitational Physics (2016-2019) and he is currently President Elect of the ISGRG.
-He is also a Divisional Associate Editor in Gravitational Physics for Physical Review Letters, and a member of NASA’s U.S. LISA Study Team.
+Berti is a Fellow of the American Physical Society (APS), of the International Society on General Relativity and Gravitation (ISGRG), and of the American Association for the Advancement of Science.
+He served as Chair of the APS Division of Gravitational Physics and as President of the ISGRG.
+He is a Simons Investigator and a Co-PI of the Simons Collaboration on Black Holes and Strong Gravity.
+He was the recipient of the 2023 APS Richard A. Isaacson Award in Gravitational-Wave Science.